 Although we use the internet more than ever before, we don’t access it from our home phone lines and cable TV service as much as we used to.
 This called cord-cutting, where people cancel their cable TV subscription in favor of streaming.
-According to forecasts by eMarketer, 76 million households are expected to cut the cord in 2023, considerably up from 25.3 million in 2020.
+According to forecasts by eMarketer, over 60 million, or 44.1% of U.S. households, are expected to cut the cord by the end of 2027.

 Is it time for you to cut the cord, too?
 If you want internet service without cable or a phone line, we’ll give you some tips and ways to access the internet without cable or home phone services.
 As you review these options, remember that your internet options will depend on the internet provider and connection types offered at your home.